openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 Model Optimizer provides a number of command line parameters to specify them: `--mean_values`, `--scale_values`, `--scale`.

 > **NOTE:** If both mean and scale values are specified, the mean is subtracted first and then scale is applied regardless of the order of options in command line.
 Input values are *divided* by the scale value(s).
-If also `--reverse_input_channels` option is used, the reverse_input_channels will be applied first, then mean and after that scale.
+If also `--reverse_input_channels` option is used, the `reverse_input_channels` will be applied first, then `mean` and after that `scale`.
 In other words, the data flow in the model looks as following:
 `Parameter -> ReverseInputChannels -> Mean apply-> Scale apply -> the original body of the model`.